 Where Are All The Fakes?

 The internet is the largest seller of fakes.
-Everyday hundreds of thousands of fakes are sold to unsuspecting buyers.
+Everyday thousands of fakes are sold to unsuspecting buyers.
 When considering an art purchase online it is best to do the proper research to insure you are getting the real deal.

 Many of the fakes listed for sale online are meant to deceive by falsifying the information given in the listing.
 Some of the most common wordings we've seen are "In the style of (insert famous artist's name here)" or "signed so and so (famous artist name)" or "We don't have any information about this piece but we believe it to be by so and so (famous artist)" and on and on.
-These are "loopholes" sellers of forged artwork use as to not be held liable in the event that the transaction goes sour.
+These are "loopholes" sellers of forged artwork use as to not be held liable in the event that the transaction goes south.
 The seller can claim that they gave adequate information to you before you decided to make your purchase.

 Although a majority of fake artwork is available on the world wide web, keep in mind that the internet is not the only place fakes are available.
 Some galleries and other more more reputable sellers, such as auction houses and dealers have been known to offer fakes, whether it be with or without their knowledge or consent.
 Be weary of sellers who seem overly zealous and eager to send you home with the artwork.

 Art is not an impulse buy and any professional, reputable and trustworthy source will understand that the collector must take his or her time to decide and feel completely comfortable before purchasing.

 A good rule to follow when considering an art purchase either online or in-person is: If it seems too good to be true, it probably is.

 Investigate what prices the art you're interested in is selling for by reputable sources (i.e galleries, direct from artist, auction house etc.).
 Is there any documentation available for the piece you are considering?
 Are you able to reach out to the artist or gallery to verify the authenticity of the work?
 All very important things to take in to account before handing over your credit card or wallet.